tbrowder/Excel/README.md

 The module can:

 * Read an existing Microsoft Excel xlsx file
-* Create Excel xlxs files
+* Create Excel xlsx files
 * Use an Excel file as a template to create new Excel xlsx files

 Planned: